NextronSystems/analysis-cockpit-manual/usage/case-management-best-practices.rst

 Case Management Best Practices
 ==============================

-This section assumes, that a 2-Level model as described in :ref:`chapter 6.3.
-Understanding Users, Roles, Rights and Case Status <usage/basic-concepts:Understanding Users, Roles, Rights and Case Status>` is used.
+This section assumes, that a 2-Level model as described in :ref:`usage/basic-concepts:Understanding Users, Roles, Rights and Case Status` is used.

 The following actions will be explained: